AbishekRajVG/SessionTracker_BT/readme.md

+# Fair-Billing | Fair Billable Session Report Generator | BT Technical Assessment

+This Github Repository tracks the development of a Python tool to generate fair billable session reports.
+We also have a supporting config-driven Bash driver sript and corresponding pytest unit tests.

 ## Installation & Execution Instructions

 Step 1: Shallow-clone this Git Repository

 ```
 git clone https://github.com/AbishekRajVG/SessionTracker_BT --depth 1 && cd SessionTracker_BT
 ```

 Step 2: Use the driver script to operate this SessionTracker tool

 ```
 ./scripts/driver.sh -h
 ```